c2lang/examples/README.md

 in the directory of the example.
 The output can usually be found in a subdir 'output/test/'

+## file_ops
+Example showing how to open and mmap a file

+## json_parser
+A fast minimalistic JSON parser

 ## libevent
 An event framework, based on libevent

+## list
+Implementation of the Linux kernel list.
+Still missing is the conversion 'macro'

+## logger
+Basic logging framework

+## longjmp
+Demo of working longjmp()

+## signals
+Signal handling example

 ## socket
 Open a server socket and listen to it